juluis-foyet/Shiny_Oncho_CMR/README.md

 # Onchocerciasis Prevalence in Cameroon

-Click on the following link to view the app: <https://juluis-foyet.shinyapps.io/Oncho/>
+* Click on the following link to view the app: <https://juluis-foyet.shinyapps.io/Oncho/>

+* Data used in this app was obtained from <https://espen.afro.who.int/diseases/onchocerciasis>